Victims of Domestic Violence

 As the alleged victim of the crime, you are also entitled to a copy of the police reports and other information in the case before you decide to make a statement.

-It is particularly important to speak to your own attorney if you decide to complete a voluntary written statement and are worried that it might contradict an earlier statement.
+It is particularly important to speak to your attorney if you decide to complete a voluntary written statement and are worried it might contradict an earlier statement.

 The most important thing is to ALWAYS tell the truth if you decide to speak, but if telling the truth might get you in trouble, you can consider exercising your legal right to remain silent.
 You might decide to exercise your right to “take the 5th” and refuse to testify if that testimony might tend to incriminate you.

-The bottom line is that if you do not believe you are a “victim” then the prosecutor will have a very hard time proving the accusations beyond all reasonable doubt.
+The bottom line is that if you do not believe you are a “victim,” then the prosecutor will have a hard time proving the accusations beyond all reasonable doubt.
 Everyone in the system should understand your wishes and take those wishes into consideration.

-If you do make a statement, you are certainly entitled to say that you do NOT want the charges prosecuted and the reasons that you feel that way.
+If you make a statement, you are entitled to say that you do NOT want the charges prosecuted and why you feel that way.

 Cooperating with the Defendant’s Criminal Defense Attorney